• Skip to primary navigation

 Step 5: Cool in Ice Water for 5 Minutes

-Chefs have different opinions on cooling the hard boiled eggs.
-I found that cooling eggs in a large bowl of ice water was the most effective way to cool them to get them ready for an easy-peel.
+Chefs have different opinions on cooling the hard-boiled eggs.ย I found that cooling eggs in a large bowl of ice water was the most effective way to cool them to get them ready for an easy-peel.

 When the eggs are cooled quickly, they constrict a bit, pulling away slightly from the shell.